-December 1st and Clinical Guideline Recommendations Decommendations for amoraing antitheraph etic accepts American College of Cardiology Foundation/ American Heart Association/Heart Rhythm Society: Focused Update on the Management of Patients with Atrial Fibrillation (Update on Dabigatran) (2011) Recommendations for emerging antithrombotic agents Dabigatran etexilate mesylate is useful as an alternative to warfarin for the prevention of stroke and systemic thromboembolism in patients with paroxysmal to permanent AF and risk factors for stroke or systemic embolization who do not have a prosthetic heart valve or hemodynamically significant valve disease, severe renal failure (CrCl &lt;15 mL/min), or advanced liver disease.
-Because of the twice-daily dosing and greater risk of nonhemorrhagic side effects with dabigatran, patients already taking warfarin with excellent INR control may have little to no gain by switching to dabigatran.
-Selection of patients with AF, who have at least one additional risk factor for stroke, who could benefit from dabigatran etexilate mesylate over warfarin should consider individual clinical features including the ability to comply with twice-daily dosing, availability of an anticoagulation management program to sustain routine monitoring of INR, patient American College of Cardiology/ American Heart Association/ European Society of Cardiology: Guidelines for the Management of Patients with Atrial Fibrillation (Executive Summary, 2006) Preventing thromboembolism Antithrombotic therapy to prevent thromboembolism is recommended for all patients with AF, except those with lone AF or contraindications.
-Selection of antithrombotic therapy should be based upon absolute risks of stroke and bleeding and the relative risk and benefit for a given patient.
-For patients without mechanical heart valves at high risk of stroke, chronic oral anticoagulation therapy with a VKA is recommended in a dose adjusted to achieve an INR of 2.0 to 3.0, unless contraindicated.
-Factors associated with highest risk for stroke in patients with AF are prior thromboembolism (e.g., stroke, TIA, systemic embolism) and rheumatic mitral stenosis.
-Anticoagulation with a VKA is recommended for patients with more than one moderate risk factor.
-Such factors include age ≥75, hypertension, heart failure, impaired left ventricular systolic function (ejection fraction ≤35% or fractional shortening &lt;25%) and diabetes.
+Clinical Cuidalina Decommendations Clinical Guideline American College of Recommendations Recommendations for omerging antithrombetic agents Cardiology Recommendations for emerging antithrombotic agents Foundation/ Dabigatran etexilate mesylate is useful as an alternative to warfarin for the prevention of stroke and systemic thromboembolism in patients with American Heart paroxysmal to permanent AF and risk factors for stroke or systemic Association/Heart embolization who do not have a prosthetic heart valve or Rhythm Society: hemodynamically significant valve disease, severe renal failure (CrCl <15 Focused Update on mL/min), or advanced liver disease. the Management of Because of the twice-daily dosing and greater risk of nonhemorrhagic Patients with Atrial side effects with dabigatran, patients already taking warfarin with Fibrillation (Update excellent INR control may have little to no gain by switching to on Dabigatran) dabigatran.
+(2011) Selection of patients with AF, who have at least one additional risk factor for stroke, who could benefit from dabigatran etexilate mesylate over warfarin should consider individual clinical features including the ability to comply with twice-daily dosing, availability of an anticoagulation management program to sustain routine monitoring of INR, patient preferences, cost and other factors.
+American College of Preventing thromboembolism Cardiology/ Antithrombotic therapy to prevent thromboembolism is recommended for American Heart all patients with AF, except those with lone AF or contraindications.
+Association/ Selection of antithrombotic therapy should be based upon absolute risks European Society of of stroke and bleeding and the relative risk and benefit for a given patient.
+Cardiology: Guidelines for the For patients without mechanical heart valves at high risk of stroke, Management of chronic oral anticoagulation therapy with a VKA is recommended in a Patients with Atrial dose adjusted to achieve an INR of 2.0 to 3.0, unless contraindicated.
+Factors associated with highest risk for stroke in patients with AF are Fibrillation prior thromboembolism (e.g., stroke, TIA, systemic embolism) and (Executive Summary, rheumatic mitral stenosis.
+2006) Anticoagulation with a VKA is recommended for patients with more than , one moderate risk factor.
+Such factors include age ≥75, hypertension, heart failure, impaired left ventricular systolic function (ejection fraction ≤35% or fractional shortening <25%) and diabetes.
 INR should be determined at least weekly during initiation of therapy and monthly when anticoagulation is stable.
 Aspirin (81 to 325 mg/day) is recommended as an alternative to VKA in low-risk patients or in those with contraindications to oral anticoagulation.
 For patients with AF who have mechanical heart valves, the target intensity of anticoagulation should be based on the type of prosthesis, maintaining an INR ≥2.5.
-Antithrombotic therapy is recommended for patients with nonvalvular AF who have just one validated risk factor (age ≥75 [especially in female patients], hypertension, heart failure, impaired left ventricular function, diabetes) antithrombotic therapy with either aspirin or a VKA is reasonable, based upon an assessment of the risk of bleeding complications, ability to safely sustain adjusted chronic anticoagulation and patient preferences.
-For patients with nonvalvular AF who have one or more of the less well validated risk factors (age 65 to
+Antithrombotic therapy is recommended for patients with atrial flutter as for those with AF.
+For primary prevention of thromboembolism in patients with nonvalvular AF who have just one validated risk factor (age ≥75 [especially in female patients], hypertension, heart failure, impaired left ventricular function, diabetes) antithrombotic therapy with either aspirin or a VKA is reasonable, based upon an assessment of the risk of bleeding complications, ability to safely sustain adjusted chronic anticoagulation and patient preferences.
+For patients with nonvalvular AF who have one or more of the less well validated risk factors (age 65 to 74 years, female gender, coronary artery disease), antithrombotic therapy with either aspirin or a VKA is reasonable for prevention of thromboembolism.
+The choice of agent should be based upon the risk of bleeding complications, ability to safely